payton/lens-next-privy-app/README.md

 In order to integrate the Privy React SDK with the Lens React SDK, your project must be on:

-- a minimum Privy React SDK version of `1.73.1`
+- the latest version of [@privy-io/react-auth](https://www.npmjs.com/package/@privy-io/react-auth)
 - a minimum Lens React SDK version of `2.0.0`

+We also assume you have set up the [Lens SDK](https://github.com/lens-protocol/lens-sdk) with your app.
+If you haven't, start by following the instructions in the [Lens Quickstart](https://www.lens.xyz/docs/getting-started/react-web) guide to get your app set up.

 ### 1. Installation

-The following assumes you have set up the [Lens SDK](https://github.com/lens-protocol/lens-sdk) with your app.
-If you haven't, start by following the instructions in the [Lens Quickstart](https://www.lens.xyz/docs/getting-started/react-web) guide to get your app set up.

-Next, install the Privy React SDK and [wagmi](https://wagmi.sh/) bindings:
+Install the [@privy-io/react-auth](https://www.npmjs.com/package/@privy-io/react-auth) SDK and [@privy-io/wagmi](https://www.npmjs.com/package/@privy-io/wagmi) (Privy's [wagmi](https://wagmi.sh/) bindings):

 ```sh
 npm install @privy-io/react-auth@latest @privy-io/wagmi